movingfinger/philosopher_final/README.md

 ## Introduction

 #### About This Project
-This project is about [Dining Philosopher Pproblem]
+This project is about [Dining Philosopher Problem].
+There are n number of philosophers sitting on the table with same number of forks with spagetti on the table center.
+We need to make sure to pholosophers not starving.

 #### About Me
 Developer, Designer Be creative!!
 Currently Studying [@42SiliconValley][42]